apeace/hapi-test/Readme.md

 use some improvements.
 For one thing, it has the `name` and `code` keys hard-coded so that invalidation can be performed properly.

-## TODO

- * Handle MySQL & Redis disconnects so the process won't crash on Heroku.

 ## Improvements

 Here are ways I would improve this app to make it production-ready.